46-year-old Iowa man identified as victim in fatal crash near Gretna Friday evening

-The man who was killed in a crash near Gretna Friday evening has been identified as Brian Bullington, 46, of Red Oak, Iowa.
+The man who was fatally injured in a crash near Gretna Friday evening has been identified as Brian Bullington, 46, of Red Oak, Iowa.

 An initial investigation by the Sarpy County Sheriff’s Office indicated Bullington was driving east in a Ford Thunderbird when he crossed the center line into the westbound lanes.